WOOD ID POSTER:

 heavily waxed black walnut turning blank and end grain.
 This piece is even more attractive than the pics make it look

 walnut plank and end grain.
 This was mistakenly believed to be butternut by Tom Denave who sent it to me in the hopes I could identify it for sure.
 We had it on the mystery page for a while but Tom sent it to the USDA and it was identified as American black walnut (Juglans nigra).
 These two pics show an orange tint that is not in the wood.
-I have to say, this looks to me EXACTLY like orientalwood ("Australian walnut"), and not at all like true walnut but who am I to contradict the USDA ?
+I have to say, this looks to me EXACTLY like orientalwood ("Australian walnut"), and not at all like true walnut but the end grain agrees w/ the USDA (to my total lack of surprize)

 end grain closeup of the piece directly above --- color is very accurate